ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

 The net SMB associated with ice formation (by conversion from snow) and melting/runoff is computed for each column, averaged over the coupling interval, and sent to the coupler.
-This quantity, denoted *qice*, is then passed via the coupler to GLINT, along with the surface elevation *topo* in each column.
-GLINT downscales the SMB (renamed as *qsmb*) to the local elevation on the ice sheet grid, interpolating between values in adjacent elevation classes.
+This quantity, denoted *qice*, is then passed via the coupler to Glint, along with the surface elevation *topo* in each column.
+Glint downscales the SMB (renamed as *qsmb*) to the local elevation on the ice sheet grid, interpolating between values in adjacent elevation classes.
 The units of *qice* are mm/s, or equivalently km/m\ :sup:`2`/s.
 If desired, the downscaled quantities can